mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 in future redemptions or interruptions by the client.
 The content of the token is an opaque string generated by the component.

 A redemption is sent from a client to a component for a previously received receipt to attempt to retrieve delayed results.
-It may contain only the token section, or all sections of the received receipt.
+It may contain only the token section, the token and temporal scope, or all sections of the received receipt.

-### Indirection
+When the temporal scope of a redemption for a running measurement is different than the temporal scope of the original specification, it is treated by the component as a partial redemption: all rows resulting from the measurement within the specified temporal scope are returned as a result.
+Otherwise, a component responds with a result only when the measurement is complete;

-An indirection is returned instead of a result by a component to indicate that the client should contact another component for the desired result.
+otherwise, another receipt is returned.

 ### Exception